 Since achieving independence in 1971, Bahrain has pursued a policy of close consultation with neighboring states.
 Bahrain became a member of the United Nations and the Arab League in 1971.
 In 1981 it joined its five neighbors--Saudi Arabia, Oman, Kuwait, the U.A.E. and Qatar--to form the strategic Gulf Cooperation Council (GCC).
 Bahrain has complied with GCC efforts steps to coordinate economic development and defense and security planning.
 In December 1994, for example, Bahrain concurred with the GCC decision to drop secondary and tertiary boycotts against Israel.
 Bahrain also responded positively to Kuwait's request to deploy the GCC collective defense force, "Peninsula Shield," during the build up and execution of Operation Iraqi Freedom (OIF) in 2003.

 Bahrain's strategic partnership with the U.S. has intensified since 1991.
-Bahraini pilots flew strikes in Iraq during the 1991 Gulf War, and the island was used as a base for military operations in the Gulf.
+Bahraini pilots flew strikes in Iraq during the 1991 Gulf War, and the country was used as a base for military operations in the Gulf.
 Bahrain also provided logistical and basing support to international Maritime Interdiction efforts to enforce UN sanctions and prevent illegal smuggling of oil from Iraq in the 1990s.
 Bahrain also provided extensive basing and overflight clearances for a multitude of U.S. aircraft operating in support of Operation Enduring Freedom (OEF) and Operation Iraqi Freedom (OIF).
 Bahrain also deployed forces in support of Coalition operations during both OEF and OIF.
-Bahrain is currently offering humanitarian support and technical training to support the reconstruction of the Iraqi banking sector, and has offered support for each stage of Iraq's political transformation.
-Bahrain has also cooperated effectively on criminal investigation issues in support of the campaign on terrorism; the Bahrain Monetary Agency moved quickly to restrict terrorists' ability to transfer funds through Bahrain's financial system.
+Bahrain has delivered humanitarian support and technical training to support the reconstruction of the Iraqi banking sector, and has offered support for each stage of Iraq's political transformation.
+Bahrain has also cooperated effectively on criminal investigation issues in support of the campaign on terrorism; the Bahrain Monetary Agency (which became the Central Bank of Bahrain in September 2006) moved quickly to restrict terrorists' ability to transfer funds through Bahrain's financial system.

 The American Mission Hospital, affiliated with the National Evangelical Church, has operated continuously in Bahrain for more than a century.
 Bahrain has also been a base for U.S. naval activity in the Gulf since 1947.
 When Bahrain became independent, the U.S.-Bahrain relationship was formalized with the establishment of diplomatic relations.
 The U.S. embassy at Manama was opened September 21, 1971, and a resident ambassador was sent in 1974.
 The Bahraini embassy in Washington, DC, opened in 1977.
 In October 1991, Amir Isa bin Salman Al Khalifa made a state visit to Washington.
 In 2001, Amir Hamad bin Isa Al-Khalifa made his first visit to the U.S. after succeeding his father in 1999.
 He returned to Washington on an official visit in January 2003.
 King Hamad made an official visit to Washington in November 2004 to meet with President Bush and cabinet-level officials.

 Bahrain and the United States signed a Defense Cooperation Agreement in October 1991 granting U.S. forces access to Bahraini facilities and ensuring the right to pre-position material for future crises.
-Currently the headquarters of the U.S. Navy's Fifth Fleet, the U.S. designated Bahrain a Major Non-NATO Ally in October 2001.
+Bahrain is the headquarters of the U.S. Navy's Fifth Fleet.
+The U.S. designated Bahrain a Major Non-NATO Ally in October 2001.

 Principal U.S. Embassy Officials